flowel1/apache-beam-python/README.md

 Understanding the data is crucial in order to define further processing steps like data normalization, re-mapping or transfer to a data warehouse where they can be analyzed, displayed in dashboards or fed into Machine Learning models.

-In cases like this, a useful starting point can be some **data exploration script** extracting quick aggregate metrics and basic table / field information like number of corrupt records, most frequent values for each column, number of record insertions by time period, etc.
+In cases like this, a useful starting point is to use some **data exploration script** extracting quick aggregate metrics and basic table / field information like number of corrupt records, most frequent values for each column, number of record insertions by time period, etc.

 For limited amounts of data, all these calculations can be executed very straightforwardly by uploading the data into a pandas dataframe and running standard methods like ```df['column_of_interest'].value_counts()```.
 However, in these types of projects, data can rapidly grow too big to fit in memory, even for a single table.
 This requires that we go beyond local in-memory calculation and resort to some **Big Data technology** running on multiple computers in **parallel**.